Yes....all stall are imminent, which means recovery is initiated at the first sign of the stall, such as a buffet or an indication on the AOA

 The waterproof wing lockers hold 44 pounds each right over the center of gravity.
 This is the safest place to put heavy items and remain in balance.

 Nose wheel steering is the safest.
 If you have a worn brake lining and loose a brake, you can still control direction on a landing with a steerable nose wheel.

 Yes!
 There is dual shock absorber protection.
 An inner hydraulic shock absorber and an outer coil spring.

 NO!
 The Bristell wing attaches to the main spar which extends 18 inch on either side of the fuselage.
 Pilots do not need to step over a flap.
+We have wing lockers.